 Prof Sliwa’s research translated into the establishment, in 2009, of the Peripartum Cardiomyopathy Working Group, Heart Failure Association of the European Cardiac Society (ESC), chaired by Prof Karen Sliwa and Prof. Johann Bauersachs ( Hannover University).
 The study group aims:

-A number of position papers have been published as Sliwa et al. Eur J Heart Failure 2010 and 2014, Bauersachs et al. Eur J Heart Failure 2016.
+A number of position papers have been published as Sliwa et al. Eur J Heart Failure 2010 and 2014, Bauersachs et al. Eur J Heart Failure 2016 and 2019: Bauersachs J, König T, van der Meer P, Petrie MC, … .
+Pathophysiology, diagnosis and management of peripartum cardiomyopathy: a position statement from the Heart Failure Association of the European Society of Cardiology Study Group on peripartum cardiomyopathy.
+Eur J Heart Fail.
+2019

 PPCM EuroObservational Research Program

-The PPCM HFA Study group has subsequently leveraged funding for a 1000 patient international registry on PPCM.
-Prof. K. Sliwa and Prof. Johann Bauersachs are the chairs of the PPCM EuroObservational Research Program ( EORP) on PPCM and the first 500 patients have been recruited.
-The results of the first 400 patients will be presented at a late breaking trial session at the European Society of Cardiology Congress, Rome, Italy 30th August 2016.
+The PPCM HFA Study group has subsequently leveraged funding for a Global registry on PPCM.
+Prof. K. Sliwa and Prof. Johann Bauersachs are the chairs of EORP Program on PPCM.
+The study design has been published:

 The rationale for this cohort study is that the incidence of cardiovascular disease during pregnancy is increasing across the world, resulting in significant morbidity and mortality.
 Etiology and outcome varies between developing and developed countries.
 In developing countries, women may have pre-existing disease unmasked by pregnancy (e.g. mitral stenosis due to rheumatic heart disease), a superimposed condition unique to pregnancy (e.g. peripartum cardiomyopathy), or a complication of pregnancy itself (e.g. pregnancy-induced hypertension).
 There is, however, a lack of data from Africa on this important topic.